San Jose Earthquakes Logo

 San Jose Earthquakes Logo 2014-present

-Most of the logo is occupied with a triangular shield with a black-and-white edging.
-A ball that symbolizes an orbit was drawn in the middle.
-Six blue geometrical figures are located above to the right.
-According to the designers’ concept, they should symbolize dislocated tectonic plates.
+Most of the logo is a triangular shield with black and white edging.
+In the center, a ball symbolizing an orbit is drawn.
+On the top right, there are six blue geometric shapes.
+According to the designers’ concept, they should symbolize shifted tectonic plates.

 Font and Colors